 For Credit Cards

-Section 75 laws mean your credit card must protect purchases over £100 for free, so if there's a problem you get your money back.
+Section 75 laws mean your credit card must protect purchases over £100 for free so if there's a problem you will get your money back.

 It is an arrangement offered by your debit, pre-paid or credit card provider that can get you a refund if something goes wrong when you spend on your card.
 You can get your money back through your bank or building society if you use a debit card.